This basil simple syrup is simple, delicious, and easy to make with just three ingredients.

-Although basic simple syrup lasts several weeks in the fridge, since this syrup has basil added to it, I try to use it within a week.
+Although basic simple syrup lasts several weeks in the fridge, since this syrup has fresh basil added to it, I try to use it within a week.

 Basil simple syrup adds a sweet, herbal note to any drink or dish.
-And if you're not a fan of basil, you can use this same method to make simple syrups flavored with other herbs–try it with mint for the best homemade mojitos you've ever had!
+And if you're not a fan of basil, you can use this same method to make simple syrups flavored with other herbs--try it with mint for the best homemade mojitos you've ever had!

 If you love this basil simple syrup, be sure to check out these other delicious ideas too: